Now Enrolling People with Lupus Nephritis (LN) or Immunoglobulin A Nephropathy (IgAN) For A Research Study

 The purpose of this clinical trial is to evaluate the safety and efficacy (effectiveness against disease) of the study medication (ALXN1210 also known as ravulizumab or ULTOMIRIS ®) in participants with lupus nephritis (LN) or immunoglobulin A nephropathy (IgAN), a rare chronic kidney disease.

 What Does this Study Involve?

 This study will include 120 participants, 60 with LN and 60 with IgAN.
-The total study duration for each participant will be approximately 2 years.
+The total study duration for each participant will be less than 2 years.

-This clinical trial is a phase 2 randomized placebo controlled clinical trial that is randomized 2:1 treatment to placebo such that if you are enrolled you are twice as likely to receive the study treatment than the placebo.
+This clinical trial is a Phase II randomized placebo controlled clinical trial that is randomized 2:1 treatment to placebo such that if you are enrolled you are twice as likely to receive the study treatment than the placebo.

 Before you choose to participate, you should speak with your doctor.

 You May Qualify for This Study If You Are: